nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 > **Area 05 Summary**
 >
-> Platform for allowing logins to the UI componenent from multiple IdPs (NHS Login and CIS2).
+> Platform for allowing logins to the UI component from multiple IdPs (NHS Login and CIS2).

 ## 06. User Interface